 - Once the sauce has thickened to a white sauce consistency, add the first mention of grated Cheddar and remove from the heat.
 Stir well to melt the cheese completely.

-- Combine the cooked cauliflower, cooked pasta, caramelized onion mixture and the cheese sauce in a large bowl.
-Tip into a greased roasting dish and scatter over the second mention of grated Cheddar evenly over the top.
+- Combine the cooked cauliflower, cooked pasta, caramelized onion mixture, and the cheese sauce in a large bowl.
+Tip into a greased glass dish and scatter over the second mention of grated cheddar evenly over the top.
 Place in the oven for 15-18 minutes, increasing the temperature to MAX in the last 3-4 minutes to achieve a golden cheese crust.